 Computer networks form the basis of digital businesses.
 To ensure business continuity, the IT infrastructures behind these networks need to be monitored and managed night and day.
 IT admins often run into problems while managing IT infrastructure, a key part of their work.
 An even more important part is troubleshooting network issues.
-Let’s discuss some common problems encountered in a network and how to troubleshoot them.
+While reading further, we will discuss:

-- Hardware issues: Hardware unavailability and performance issues due to physical connections and hardware load
+Hardware unavailability and performance issues due to physical connections and hardware load.

-- Software issues: Service unavailability, process unavailability, OS issues, and slow service response time
+Service unavailability, process unavailability, OS issues, and slow service response time.

-- Bandwidth issues: Unstable WAN links, and poor VoIP calls due to jitter, latency, and packet loss, larger downloads, file sharing, etc.,
+Causes of high bandwidth include unstable WAN links, poor VoIP calls due to jitter, latency and packet loss, larger downloads, file sharing, etc.,

 IT admins need to be prepared to handle network issues and reduce their mean time to repair (MTTR).
 To achieve a lower MTTR, you should have a clear understanding of network issues.
 The four-step method discussed below can help you better understand underlying network problems and solutions, prevent network troubleshooting issues and maintain a five-nines network.

 Step 1: Identify the network issue.